jayoung/MKtests_JY/README.md

 ## 2. test1.fa to test filtering polymorphisms based on frequency

-test_rareVariants/test1
+file: test_rareVariants/test1

-10 seqs from pop1
-1 seq from pop2
+contains 10 seqs from pop1, 1 seq from pop2

-1 fixed non-synon
-1 fixed synon
-1 pop1-poly synon with derived allele at 10%
-1 pop1-poly non-synon with derived allele at 30%
-    my script works
+contains these changes:

+Dn=1, Ds=1, Pn=1 (derived allele at 30%), Ps=1 (derived allele at 10%)

+Use a 20% threshold to test filtering.
+Results should be:

+Dn=1, Ds=1, Pn=1, Ps=1   without frequency filter

+Dn=1, Ds=1, Pn=1, Ps=0   with 20% frequency filter

 ## 2. test2.fa to test filtering polymorphisms based on frequency - complex

-test_rareVariants/test2
+file: test_rareVariants/test2

-10 seqs from pop1
-1 seq from pop2
+contains 10 seqs from pop1, 1 seq from pop2

-1 fixed non-synon
-1 fixed synon
-1 pop1-poly non-synon with derived allele at 30%
-1 pop1-poly non-synon with ancestral allele at 30%

-1 pop1-poly synon with derived allele at 10%
-1 pop1-poly synon with ancestral allele at 10%

-without freq filter, website counts are:
-Dn=1  Ds=1  Pn=2  Ps=2
-    my script agrees

-with 20% freq filter, website counts are:
-Dn=1  Ds=2  Pn=2  Ps=0
+contains these changes:

+Dn=1, Ds=1, Pn=2 (derived alleles both at 30%), Ps=1 (derived alleles at 90% and 10%)

-    so the website does the right thing - the rare derived allele is ignored, and the rare ancestral allele gets counted as a fixed change my script agrees
+The rare derived allele is ignored (Ps reduced by 1), and the rare ancestral allele gets counted as a fixed change (Ps reduced by 1, and Ds increased by 1)

+Use a 20% threshold to test filtering.
+Results should be:

+Dn=1, Ds=1,  Pn=2,  Ps=2   without frequency filter

+Dn=1, Ds=2,  Pn=2,  Ps=0   with 20% frequency filter

 ## 3. test3.fa very simple alignment that has only a single change, one rare synon SNP

 test3.fa
 pop1_seq01 has a synon change at 10% (bp 6)
-website correctly finds 0 changes with a 20% freq filter
+should be 0 changes with a 20% freq filter
-    my script agrees

-test3a.fa - same, but the rare change is in the second seq rather than the first website correctly finds 0 changes with a 20% freq filter
+test3a.fa - same, but the rare change is in the second seq rather than the first should be 0 changes with a 20% freq filter
-    my script agrees

-test3b.fa - a si    my script agrees! ngle synonymous change at 90% website correctly reassigns that as a fixed change with a 20% freq filter
+test3b.fa - a single synonymous change at 90%
+should be 1 fixed synonmouse change with a 20% freq filter
-    my script agrees

 # Utility scripts (perl) to help use Popfly data